CoderFay/Min-Max-Tic-Tac-Toe-Game/README.md

 - **Analysis**: Evaluation of the performance of these algorithms in different scenarios and their effect on gameplay.

-## How to Use

-This notebook serves as an educational resource for understanding adversarial search principles in game theory.
-Users can explore the code and concepts to understand how AI can be applied to competitive games.

 ## Access the Notebook